trhgquan/MTH089/README.md

 ### Practice
 - TREC Classification: question type classification, using TREC dataset.
-- ConLL POS-Tagging: named-entity-recognition - identify named entity in a sentence, using ConLL 2003 dataset.
+- ConLL NER: identify named entity in a sentence, using ConLL 2003 dataset.

 ## License
 These works are licensed under [The GPL v3.0](LICENSE)